algochoi/cadenza-editor/README.md

 * backend: python & flask, with help from pyteal, py-algorand-sdk, and sandbox

 ![cadenza architecture](https://user-images.githubusercontent.com/86622919/162258699-9708ea60-6c79-44f0-ae16-fdbab13881bb.png)

+## tests
+there aren't that many tests right now, but you can run them by booting up a default sandbox instance and running:
+`python -m pytest`

 ## bugs 🐞
 use at your own risk!